Jens Jensen (politician): State politics

+Federal politics

 In February 1910 he resigned from the House of Assembly and won the seat of Bass in the House of Representatives at the April 1910 election.
 He served as an Assistant Minister and then in July 1915 he became the first Minister for the Navy in the Fisher and Hughes governments.
 When a group of pro-conscription ALP members under Billy Hughes broke away in the 1916 Labor split to form the National Labor Party, Jensen joined them.
 Hughes retained government after the split, and Jensen was appointed Minister for Trade and Customs.

+As trade minister, Jensen was involved in the creation of an independent Australian trade commissioner service.
+In June 1918 he published "an extensive report on Australia's trade representation abroad that would link with but not rely upon the British consular service".
+It proposed the appointment of Australian trade commissioners in Canada, Japan, Russia, South Africa and the United States, and the creation of a bureau of trade information within the Department of Trade and Customs.
+The bureau was subsequently established as the Bureau of Commerce and Industry, while a Board of Trade was also created in 1918 modelled on the British equivalent.

 Along with the other members of National Labor, Jensen joined the Commonwealth Liberal Party in forming the Nationalist Party of Australia.
 In 1918, Jensen was investigated by the Royal Commission on Navy and Defence Administration.
 When the Commission found against him, he was forced to resign from the ministry.
 He subsequently lost his endorsement to contest his seat at the 1919 election.
 Though he attempted to contest the seat as an independent, he was defeated by the endorsed Nationalist candidate, Syd Jackson.

 Jensen subsequently shifted to state politics, elected to the Tasmanian House of Assembly seat of Bass in 1922.
 After losing his seat in 1925, he rejoined the ALP in 1927, and was elected for Wilmot, holding it until 1934.

 Personal life

-Jensen at times treated his wife violently and for the last 37 years of his life kept his cousin, Maggie Jane Gilbert as his mistress and gave her almost all of his wealth.
-He died of a stroke in the Melbourne suburb of South Caulfield, Victoria, survived by his wife and their son and daughter.
-He left no money to them or the children of his first marriage.
+In 1885, Jensen married Elizabeth Broadhurst, with whom he had five children.
+He was widowed in 1894 and remarried in 1896 to Bertha Hopton, a domestic servant.
+He had three further children from his second marriage, one of whom predeceased him, and according to the Australian Dictionary of Biography was "at times violent at home and showed his second wife little affection".

+Jensen suffered from diabetes later in life and died of cerebrovascular disease on 16 November 1936 at a private hospital in Caulfield South, Victoria.